7 of the Best Places to Cash a Check (Besides Your Bank)

 - Cash the check online

-- Sign up with a bank and use their online app
+- Sign up with a bank and use its online app

 How can I cash a check online?